ProjectOrangeBox/Orange2023/readme.md

   - Calls the specified method, passing in any arguments from the URL.
   - Expects a string response (usually HTML or JSON).
   - Throws exceptions if:
     - Controller not found.
     - Method not found.
     - Invalid return type.

 ---

 6. Controller & Model Layer
-  - The controller method is the developerFs code.
+  - The controller method is the developer's code.
 It:
     - May load data from a model (database, business logic).
     - Prepares variables for the view.
     - Calls the view renderer (via View class extending ViewAbstract.php).
-  - Models are plain PHP classes handling data access, typically via repositories or ORM.
+    - Models if used are plain PHP classes handling data access.

 ---

-7. View Rendering - ViewAbstract.php
+1. View Rendering - Class Extending ViewAbstract.php
   - Locates a template file (views/ directory).
   - Injects data ($data container).
-  - Renders it into a string of HTML.
+  - Renders it into a string of HTML or other.
   - Supports aliases, dynamic view paths, and string rendering.

 ---

-8. Output Handling - Output.php (referenced earlier)
+1. Output Handling - Output.php (referenced earlier)
   - Collects the final content string.
   - Sets response headers (Content-Type, Charset).
   - Applies HTTP response code (200, 404, 500, etc.).